 Instructions

-- Add the cherries and Kirsch to a saucepan and bring to a simmer over medium heat.
+- Cook cherries for filling: Add the cherries and Kirsch to a saucepan and bring to a simmer over medium heat.
 Continue to simmer gently for about 15 minutes, stirring frequently.
 Add the cooked cherries to a high-speed blender or food processor along with the silken tofu, vegan cream cheese, maple syrup, lemon juice, and vanilla extract, and blend until smooth and creamy.
-Melt the chocolate over a bain-marie (double boiler).
-Add the melted chocolate to the filling mixture and blend again until evenly mixed.
-Taste the mixture and if you want a deeper chocolate flavor add the cocoa powder and blend again.

-- Transfer the filling into the cake tin using a spatula to smooth it out.
+- Chill: Transfer the filling into the cake tin using a spatula to smooth it out.
 Place in the fridge to set for 3-4 hours (or overnight if preferred).

-- Once set, remove the cake from the tin.
+- Assembly: Once set, remove the cake from the tin.
 Spoon the cherry mixture on top of the cake and top with whipped coconut cream and chocolate curls.

 Notes

-- Coconut cream: For the topping, you can use an alternative plant-based cream such as soy oat, or rice whipping cream, but you need to make sure they are suitable for whipping.
+- Coconut cream: For the topping, you can use an alternative plant-based cream such as soy, oat, or rice whipping cream, but you need to make sure they are suitable for whipping.

 © addictedtodates.com.
 All content and images are protected by copyright.
 If you want to share this recipe, please do so using the share buttons provided.
 Do not screenshot or republish the recipe or content in full.
 Instead, include a link to this post for the recipe.
 Thank you!